Public Understanding of Climate Physics: CO2 Accumulation & Earth's Energy Balance

 Professor at Division of Engineering Education Research (EER)

-Associate professor, Department of Space, Earth and Environment, Physical Resource Theory.
+Professor, Department of Space, Earth and Environment, Physical Resource Theory.

 Associate Professor, Department of Space, Earth and Environment, Physical Resource Theory.